Pandemic-related cooking and eating habits could help curb food waste — if consumers stick to them

 [Your food scraps deserve another shot.
 Here’s how to use peels, stems and more in your cooking.]

-Accenture, which polled consumers regularly from March to July, consistently found that 55 to 70 percent of Americans said they were more focused on limiting food waste and would keep it up in the future.

-In a survey on specific behaviors, London-based environmental charity, Hubbub, found that nearly half of United Kingdom adults surveyed said they were throwing away less food, with some even reporting eating food past its printed date (which often can be done safely).
-In a separate report, British sustainability nonprofit WRAP also surveyed U.K residents and found that more people were deploying new, less wasteful food management practices, including making meals from random ingredients.
+British sustainability nonprofit WRAP surveyed United Kingdom residents and found that more people were deploying new, less wasteful food management practices, including making meals from random ingredients.

 So, how much could these behavior shifts affect the volume of food waste?
 It’s hard to predict, experts say, noting that collecting hard data is expensive, requiring households to keep detailed waste diaries or auditors to sift through garbage.
 But, for now, WRAP has found that, at least in the United Kingdom, people are self-reporting lower levels of waste.
 The group regularly asks households to estimate the percentages of their milk, bread, potatoes and chicken that get tossed.
 Between November and April, those estimates dropped by about a third.